-In the left-navigation under Tools you can access a feature called What links here.
+In the left column navigation under Tools you can access a feature called What links here.
 This is used to see a list of the pages that link or redirect to the current page.
 These are sometimes referred to as backlinks.

-It is also possible to make a wikilink to the What links here list for a particular page.
-Type [[Special:WhatLinksHere/Page name]], replacing Page name with the title of the target page.
+To do so, type [[Special:WhatLinksHere/Page name]], replacing Page name with the title of the target page that you wish to link.
 (The same text – without the brackets – can also be entered in the search box, to access "What links here" for any page title.)

 It is possible to limit the search to pages in a specified namespace.
 To see this information, click What links here link while looking at any page.
 The list is sorted by page ID, i.e. by date of creation of the page.

-The list of links to a page is useful in a number of ways:
+The list of links to a page is helpful for many reasons: